Fraud Blocker

 • Entrapment: Entrapment occurs when law enforcement officers convince someone to commit a crime they would otherwise have avoided.
 It’s rare for this to happen, but more common in drug crime cases.
 If you can show that a government agent improperly coerced or enticed you into selling drugs or committing another crime, you won’t be held criminally responsible.

 • Rights violations: Even if you can’t prove that you didn’t commit the crime, you may be able to get the case dismissed based on rights violations.
 If police officers obtained evidence through unconstitutional means like illegal searches and seizures, that evidence won’t be allowed in court.
-Without it, the prosecution may not have a valid case against you, in which case the charges will be dismissed.
+Without it, the prosecution may not have a valid case against you, in which case the charges can be dismissed.

 • Insanity defense: The insanity defense is far less common than the media would have us believe.
 It is difficult to prove and typically still leads to incarceration, albeit in a mental institution instead of a jail, if it’s successful.
 To prove an insanity defense, you’ll have to show that you were incapable of distinguishing right from wrong.